ksmithut/bower-files/README.md

 };
 ```

-The other thing that it will do is make sure your components are in the correct
-order with the most dependeded upon script being first.

 *Other Solutions*

-Internally, there are other modules that do this same thing.
-Perhaps they may
+There are other modules that do this same thing.
+Perhaps they may have
-have suggestions for this module and end up using it:
+suggestions for this module and end up using it:

 - [`gulp-bower-files`](https://www.npmjs.org/package/gulp-bower-files)